 I’m a new father.
-When I say new, I mean I’m about 10 months in.
-I love my son, and I love him when he’s at childcare as well.
+When I say new, I mean I have 2 young children.
+I love my kids, and I love them when they’re at childcare as well.
 It means I can get some work done.
 Now that the festive season is over, things are slowly returning to normality.

-> Here’s a few drops that work nicely in a relaxed atmosphere, free of mothers-in-law and 4-year-old nephews.
+Here’s a few drops that work nicely in a relaxed atmosphere, free of mothers-in-law and 4-year-old nephews.

 A gentle, thoughtful celebration.
 Sparkling Rosé is one of my favourite styles of sparkling wine, full of flavour and with a generosity of texture from the red grapes it contains.

 The aromatic complexity of sparkling rosé is also something wonderful – you can often smell more fruit characters than a traditional sparkling, plus its often topped off with a dash of sweet floral notes.

 I’m thinking something like a Marsanne/Roussanne blend, or maybe a full-bodied Chardonnay.
 Something that has a backbone of ripe fruit that has been well cushioned by oak.
 Something where you can smell the hazelnuts, the peaches and a hint of smokiness.

 I’d be wanting to drink this out of a big glass, something you can really swirl it around in and let the aromas envelop you as you kick back on the couch.

 Not too cold either – take it out of the fridge 20 minutes or so before you plan to drink it.
 Let it warm up a bit.
 You could even massage the bottle a little.
 Am I going too far?